treder/MVPA-Light/README.md

 ## Installation <a name="installation"></a>

-On the command line, `cd` into the folder where you keep your Git repositories.
-If there is no such folder yet, you can create it by typing `mkdir git`.
-Then type `cd git` to move into the folder.
-Checkout the repository by typing
+In Linux/Mac, open a terminal and `cd` into the folder where you keep your Git repositories.
+If there is none yet, you can create it by typing `mkdir git`.
+From within the `git` folder, check out the repository by typing

 ```
 git clone https://github.com/treder/MVPA-Light.git
 ```
+In Windows, you might prefer to perform these steps using a [Git client](https://www.google.com/search?q=git+client+for+windows).
+Alternatively, you can simply download the toolbox.
+Git makes it easier to keep your local version up-do-date using `git pull` but it's not essential.

-This is better than downloading the toolbox because you can execute `git pull` to automatically sync it with the latest Github version.
-Next, the toolbox needs to be added to the Matlab search path.
-In Matlab, you can add the following two lines to your `startup.m` file:
+Next, the toolbox needs to be added to Matlab's search path.
+In Matlab, add these lines to your `startup.m` file:

 ```Matlab
 addpath('C:\git\MVPA-Light\startup')
 startup_MVPA_Light
 ```

-This assumes that the repository is located in `C:\git\MVPA-Light`, so change the path accordingly.
+This assumes that the repository is located in `C:\git\MVPA-Light`, so change the path if necessary.
 The function `startup_MVPA_Light` adds the relevant folders and it avoids adding the `.git` subfolder.

-As an alternative, you can use [MATLAB's Path tool](https://uk.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html) to manually add the `MVPA-Light` folder and its subfolders to your MATLAB path.
+If you do not want to use the `startup.m` file, you can directly add the `MVPA-Light` folder and its subfolders to the path using [MATLAB's Path tool](https://uk.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html).

 `MVPA-Light` contains two branches: the `master` branch (recommended) is the stable branch that should always work. `devel` is the development branch that contains new features that are either under construction or not tested.
 The toolbox has been tested with Matlab `R2012a` and newer.
 There may be issues with earlier Matlab versions.